Keyboard shortcuts

 StagePurposeCommands to runCluster access

-VerifyGuarantee that tazuna.yaml is not brokentazuna check, tazuna buildNone
+VerifyGuarantee that tazuna.yaml is not brokentazuna check, tazuna build, tazuna planplan only (read-only)

-ApplyReflect the contents of main into the clustertazuna apply (or tazuna state sync)Required
+ApplyReflect the contents of main into the clustertazuna apply (with --sync / --prune as needed)Required

 RemoveDelete Tazuna-managed resourcestazuna destroyRequired